CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Equivalences-and-Path-Algebra.lagda.md

 way we can find an inverse.
 Any section would have to send ``red`` to ``true`` and also to ``false``, but these aren't equal.

-In Lecture 1-X, we had a few "bijections" between types.
+In Lecture 1-1, we had a few "bijections" between types.
 At the time, all we could do is produce maps going each way.
 Now we can show that these really are equivalences.
 Here's an especially easy one, where the paths in the ``to-fro`` and ``fro-to`` functions can be ``refl`` for any argument.

 ```
--- mvrnote: unused
 ×-ump-≃ : (C → A) × (C → B) ≃ (C → A × B)
 ×-ump-≃ = inv→equiv to fro to-fro fro-to
   where